OriolAndres/news_risk/README.md

   * **Política fiscal**; Match if **Ingreso público** and/or **Gasto público** are a match.
   * **Regulación**; Match if **Regulación bancaria** and/or **Regulación no bancaria** are a match.

+### Vector Autoregressions

+The objective of this section is evaluating the impact of uncertainty on activity.
+There are threats on the validity of our analysis if the uncertainty index is an endogenous variable like in these scenarios:

+1 Lower GDP increases uncertainty.
+Lower gdp increases variance due to market discontinuities (sticky prices, debt and bankruptcy).
+In addition negative outcomes are psychologically difficult to assess.

+2 Could it be that variance increasing policies are correlated with other policy features?
+Bad politicians are unpredictable.

+We address the endogeneity challenges by including in the analysis variables that would largely overshadow the uncertainty index if the hypothesis were correct.
+If hypothesis 1 is correct then the uncertainty effect would be reduced by adding stock index volatility.
+We see that the effect of the uncertainty index remains stable.

 ---

 Concept | Count | Cumulative effect